GDQuest/website/content/docs/guidelines/best-practices/taking-pictures/index.md

 optimize_videos.sh --tune animation --no-audio --resize "'min(1280\,iw)'":-2 -i **.mp4
 ```

 You can optimize files only once, in batch, when you finish writing an entire series.
-You don't have to do it as you go.
-A reviewer or project maintainer can also do it for you.